RPeckover/Rogue-s-Gallery-Social-Media-App/README.md

 In all, Rogue’s Gallery aims to foster a positive and creative atmosphere via usage of prompting and encouragement of character work at large and between users.

-Key frontend features include: account registration, login, posting, replies to posts, liokes, access to prompts and individualised accounts collating each user's posts.
+Key frontend features include: account registration, login, posting, following other accounts, replies to posts, likes, access to prompts and an individualised page collating each user's posts.

-INCLUDE SOME DESCRIPTION OF HOW IT WORKS - In terms of data - 'Is all of the content linked to one prompt stored in one place', 'Do users only see top voted posts and how'
+The base version of this concept loads one prompt per user per day via a randomised function and that user's posts during this window are labelled with that prompt.
+After 24 hours, users wil be given a new prompt.

+If a prompt already used is selected, it is placed in an array of used prompts.

+Each users content is stopred in an object and loaded onto their individual pages.

+Posts can be replied to by users with different prompts to provide interesting interactions.
+These messages are displayed appended to the initial post but are stored seperatley with that user's object.

+On the homepage users see posts from accounts they have liked/followed in the past and that have a lot of likes the latter of which is done via the post's object being checked for like count.